 Hypoparathyroidism is a rare but treatable condition that causes low levels of calcium in your blood.
-It can be caused by damage to your parathyroid glands and certain genetic and autoimmune diseases.
-It’s usually treated with calcium and vitamin D supplements.
+Damage to your parathyroid glands during surgery and certain genetic and autoimmune diseases can cause it.
+Treatment usually involves calcium and vitamin D supplements.

 Advertisement